freeCodeCamp/guide/src/pages/html/block-and-inline-elements/index.md

 #### Inline Element :
-Inline as the name says "included as a part of main text and not as a separate section".
+Inline as the name says "included as a part of the main text and not as a separate section".
 Inline elements occupy the space as needed within the space defined by the main element.

-Yes,you are right again.They don't start from a new line as seen in the example below.
+Yes, you are right again.
+They don't start from a new line as seen in the example below.

 Some of the **inline elements** are `<a>`,`<span>`,`<img>`,`<code>`,`<cite>`,`<button>`,`<input>` etc.